History and Mission

 Meetings occur on the second Tuesday of the month, from 10:00am-12:00pm on Zoom.

 This year’s theme is Bold & Courageous: Strengthening Community Connections to End Sexual Violence.
 Our keynote speakers are Dr. Tricia B. Bent-Goodley and Dr. Vanessa Guyton.
-Workshop information coming soon!
+Our workshop presenters are Lisa Conners, Jasmine Morales, and Dr. Durryle Brooks.

 Find our Facebook Event here.